Blendify/blender-manual/blender_docs/manual/physics/cloth/settings/collisions.rst

 If you encounter some problems with collision detection, there are a few ways to fix them:

-- The fastest solution is to increase the *Min Distance* setting under the *Cloth Collision* panel.
+- The fastest solution is to increase the *Distance* for Object/Self Collisions.
   This will be the fastest way to fix the clipping; however, it will be less accurate and will not look as good.
   Using this method tends to make it look like the cloth is resting on air, and gives it a very rounded look.
-- A second method is to increase the *Quality* (in the first *Cloth* panel).
+- A second method is to increase the *Quality* (in the *Cloth* panel).
   This results in smaller steps for the simulator and therefore to a higher probability that fast-moving collisions get caught.
-  You can also increase the *Collision Quality* to perform more iterations to get collisions solved.
+  You can also increase the Collisions *Quality* to perform more iterations to get collisions solved.
 - If none of the methods help, you can easily edit the cached/baked result in *Edit Mode* afterwards.
-- If the Cloth is torn by the deforming mesh; increase its *Stiffness* settings.
+- If the Cloth is torn by the deforming mesh; increase the stiffness settings.